mmikusx/Web-app-project/README.md

 - `deleteNovel` - deletes the novel
 - `getPopularNovels` - returns a list of the most frequently chosen novels
 - `getTopRatedNovels` - returns a list of the best-rated novels
+- `getNovelsByCategory` - searches for novels by category

 ### UserService
 - `registerUser` - registers a new user